Eks

 describe_update(name, update_id, params::Dict{String,<:Any})

-Returns descriptive information about an update against your Amazon EKS cluster or associated managed node group or Amazon EKS add-on.
+Describes an update to an Amazon EKS resource.
 When the status of the update is Succeeded, the update is complete.
 If an update fails, the status is Failed, and an error detail explains the reason for the failure.

 Arguments